viveka-agrawal/Assembly/README.md

-# MIPS
+# Assembly
-Assignments which were completed in MIPS.
+Assignments which were completed in Assembly language MIPS.